Nurses needed: Public health nursing in Maine

 What worries Rebecca Boulos most is the possible consequences of not rebuilding Maine’s public health program.
 “The clearest example of the downside of not having a strong public health infrastructure has thankfully, not happened yet,” she said, “which is a significant infectious disease outbreak.
 If that were to happen, the lack of a public health nursing system would be very, very apparent.”

-“The people of Maine deserve better,” said Jan Morissette.
+“The people of Maine deserve better,” said Jan Morrissette.
 “I’m sad.
 I’m mournful.
 I’m very disappointed in this administration that they would do this.
 We have talented, dedicated nursing staff who want to be out there providing services and there’s obstruction to them being able to do that.”

 If I get responses from Dr. Pezzullo and/or Ricker Hamilton or any other additional information, I will update this blog post.